 You don’t have to go to exotic places to find interesting plants and animals to study at home or in the classroom!
 Illinois wildlife is as close as your local park or schoolyard.
-Look closely at a pond or damp spot under a bush or tree or listen for their calls, and you are likely to find a frog or toad.
-Explore the world of frogs and toads with children and at the same time meet Illinois Early Learning and Development Benchmarks 12.A.ECa, 12.A.ECb, and 12.B.ECa.
+If you look closely at a pond or damp spot under a bush or tree or listen for their calls, you are likely to find a frog or toad.

 Collect classroom resources.